zoff-kollektiv/cifar/data/people/13-andrii-kliuiev.md

 Deputy of Ukraine, Vice Prime Minister of Ukraine, Secretary of the National Security and Defense Council of Ukraine, and Head of the Presidential Administration.
 Together with his younger brother Sergiy Petrovich Klyuev they were active in the solar energy business.
-The Klyuyev brothers are the beneficiary owners of a number of companies, from whose 70 were formerly linked to few Austrian holding companies.
+The Klyuyev brothers are the alleged beneficial owners of a number of companies, from which 70 were formerly linked to a small number of Austrian holding companies.
 [Source 1](https://pep.org.ua/uk/person/742#dossier) [Source
 2](https://www.unian.info/politics/10187643-here-s-how-ukraine-s-ousted-government-got-away-with-40-bln-media.html)